Murad-Ganbarli/Cpp_Particle_Simulator/README.md

 - `config.json`: Configuration file for simulation and database settings.
 - `database.py`: Python script for database interactions.
 - `README.md`: Project documentation.

----

-Feel free to add more sections or details as needed for your specific project.